How Long for Cannabinoid Receptors to Return to Normal

 How THC Changes Your Receptors

 When CB1 receptors are hammered with THC day after day, your brain does two things to protect itself.
 First, it pulls CB1 receptors off the surface of neurons and stores them internally, a process called downregulation.
 Fewer receptors on the surface means fewer places for THC (or your natural endocannabinoids) to bind.
 Second, the remaining receptors become less responsive, a process called desensitization.
 The receptors are still there, but they require a stronger signal to activate.
+A 2005 review by Gonzalez and colleagues documented both processes in detail, showing that tolerance to cannabinoids involves region-specific patterns of downregulation and desensitization.[3]

 This is the biological mechanism behind tolerance.
 It is the reason your first experience with cannabis felt so different from your hundredth.
 Your brain had a full complement of sensitive receptors that first time.
 By the hundredth session, it had significantly fewer receptors and the remaining ones were partially muted.